Can Dermatologists Help With Hair Loss?

 Will a dermatologist help with hair loss?

-Many patients wonder, “Do dermatologists treat hair loss?” and the answer is yes!
-Hair loss is a regular part of the hair growth cycle, with most people losing an average of 50-100 hairs per day.
-At any one time, the majority of the hair on one’s head is in the growth phase, where hair will stay for between two and five years.
-Following the growth phase, the hair enters a resting phase (known as the telogen phase) and then falls out.
-If you notice that you are losing more than 150 hairs a day or are experiencing thinning along the temple and scalp, schedule an appointment with a dermatologist today.
+Many patients wonder whether dermatologists treat hair loss, and the answer is yes.
+Hair loss is a normal part of the hair growth cycle — most people shed 50 to 100 hairs a day, and the majority of hair remains in the growth phase for two to five years before entering the resting, or telogen, phase and falling out.
+If you notice you are losing more than 150 hairs a day or experiencing thinning along the temples and scalp, schedule an appointment with a dermatologist.

 How do dermatologists treat hair loss?

-The first step to treating hair loss is to schedule a consultation appointment with a dermatologist, such as board-certified dermatologist Dr. Michele Green.
-Dr. Green will ask you to disclose your medical history and then run tests to diagnose the type of hair loss occurring.
-Once the cause of hair loss is determined, Dr. Green will generate an individualized treatment plan to strengthen the hair follicles, promote hair regrowth, and slow the loss of hair.
-It is essential to seek treatment from a dermatologist as the acquisition of over-the-counter medications without consulting an expert can result in a worsening of the condition.
+The first step in treating hair loss is to schedule a consultation with a dermatologist, such as Dr. Michele Green, who will review your medical history and run tests to determine the type of hair loss you have.
+Once the cause is identified, she will create an individualized treatment plan to strengthen hair follicles, promote regrowth, and slow further shedding.
+It is important to seek treatment from a dermatologist, as using over-the-counter medications without professional guidance can worsen the condition.

 What can a dermatologist prescribe for hair loss?